Premium Journey: Death Valley Tour

 - Explore the Mojave Desert, its salt pans and seasonal saline lakes

-- Fill your camera with the vibrant landscape of Artist’s Palette and rolling formations of Zabriskie Point
+- Fill your camera with the vibrant landscape of the Artist’s Palette

-- Pose for photos at Badwater Basin - the lowest point in the western hemisphere; look up to sea level for an amazing perspective
+- Pose for photos at Badwater Basin, the lowest point in the western hemisphere

-Meet your Certified Guide, hop into our luxurious Tour Trekker vehicle and get ready for a once-in-a-lifetime expedition.
-Don’t worry about the details; we’ve already packed up lunch and bottled water, plus paid your park entrance fees.
+Meet your Certified Guide, hop into our luxurious Tour Trekker vehicle and get ready for a once-in-a-lifetime Las Vegas to Death Valley excursion.
+Don’t worry about the details; we’ve already packed lunch and bottled water, plus paid your park entrance fees.

 On the way to Death Valley National Park, your expert local guide will share insights into the area’s climate, history, wildlife and terrain.
-From its elevation to its temperature, this incredible area is a destination of unique extremes.
-A quick stop at quirky Area 51 Alien Center gives you a chance to collect fun, Area 51-themed souvenirs.
+From its elevation to its temperature, this incredible area is a land of unique extremes.

 VIDEO & PHOTO GALLERY